ppoffice/hexo-theme-icarus/source/_posts/en/Other-Plugins.md

 $$
 {% endcodeblock %}

-or simply wrap the whole equation with an additional HTML tag:
+or simply wrap the whole equation with an additional pair of HTML tags:

 {% codeblock Some-Post.md lang:tex %}
 <div>